65 Unique Witch Names for Cats From History and Literature

 - Tarot: Tarot: Witch of the Black Rose

 - Tilly Ipswitch: Tilly Witch

 - Wendy: Casper's good witch.

-- The Witches of Eastwick: Sukie, Jane and Bonnie.
+- The Witches of Eastwick: Sukie, Jane and Alex.
 Their warlock is named Daryl Van Horne.

 - Zoe Benson: American Horror Story: Coven